What is an aural hematoma?

 The external ear has a layer of skin on both sides and a layer of cartilage sandwiched between the two skin layers.
 Blood vessels run just beneath the skin.
-When something irritates the ear canal, the cat responds by scratching or shaking its head.
+When something irritates the ear canal, your cat will respond by scratching or shaking its head.
 Excessive or violent shaking causes one or more blood vessels to break, resulting in bleeding into the space between the ear cartilage and skin on the inner surface of the ear.

-As well as treating the hematoma, it is important to treat the underlying cause of the aural hematoma.
-The majority of cats that develop a hematoma have an infection or other inflammatory ear condition that caused the excessive scratching and head shaking.
-In some cases, there may be a piece of foreign material lodged in the ear canal such as a tick, piece of grass, etc. It is also possible that a foreign body initiated the shaking but was later dislodged.
+Most cats that develop an aural hematoma have an infection, allergy, or other inflammatory ear condition that causes excessive scratching and head shaking.
+In some cases, there may be a piece of foreign material lodged in the ear canal, such as a tick or piece of grass.
+It is also possible that a foreign body initiated the shaking but was later dislodged.
 Cats with a bleeding or clotting disorder may also develop an aural hematoma, with or without a history of trauma.

-The hematoma should be treated as soon as possible to minimize the chance of permanent disfigurement of the ear.
-Most ear hematomas are treated with surgery.
-The actual surgical technique varies with the individual circumstances and veterinarian's preference but always involves the same basic steps.
+Many aural hematomas are treated with surgery.
+The actual surgical technique varies with the individual circumstances and veterinarian's preference but always involves these basic steps:

-- The blood is removed from the pinna.
-This is accomplished by making a small incision in each end of the hematoma.
+1. The blood is removed from the pinna.
+This is accomplished by making a small incision at each end of the hematoma.
 A drain tube may be passed through the hematoma and sutured to the ear to remove any more blood or serum that accumulates in the area.
 Alternatively, the skin over the hematoma may be incised and opened completely.
-This is more likely to be used for more serious hematomas and for those in which the blood has clotted.

-- The space where the blood accumulated is obliterated.
-Since the skin over the hematoma has been pushed away from the cartilage, it must be reattached to it to prevent another hematoma from occurring.
-This is accomplished by a placing a series of sutures ("stitches") that are passed completely through the ear flap holding both layers of skin to the cartilage.
+2. The space where the blood accumulated is eliminated.
+This is accomplished by placing a series of sutures (stitches) that are passed completely through the ear flap holding both layers of skin to the cartilage.

-If an underlying cause is found, such as an infection, an allergy, or a foreign body, it will be treated once the hematoma is corrected.
+If an underlying cause is found, such as an infection, allergy, or foreign body, it will be treated once the hematoma is corrected.

 What follow-up treatment is needed?